 Management Shell Logs

-The Active Roles Management Shell is a PowerShell module which runs from any Windows client.
-It requires the ADSI Provider, so enable that logging as well when reviewing any issues which are specific to the Management Shell,
+The Active Roles Management Shell is a PowerShell module that runs from any Windows client.
+It requires the ADSI Provider, it is best to enable this logging as well when reviewing any issues which are specific to the Management Shell,

-The Active Roles Collector is a program which is used to gather event logs, changed information on Active Directory objects, and general runtime information on a scheduled basis, for reporting purposes.
+The Active Roles Collector is a program that is used to gather event logs or changes to the information in Active Directory objects, and general runtime information on a scheduled basis, for reporting purposes.
 Enabling this log may slow down the Collector process and lengthen the amount of time required for the Collector task to finish, so use this only when absolutely needed.
-Types of issues which can be diagnosed with the logs would be: an inability to run reports on certain objects (eg. users missing), Collector task startup failure, etc.
+Types of issues that can be diagnosed with the logs would be an inability to run reports on certain objects (eg. users missing), Collector task startup failure, etc.